scgrady13/scgrady13/README.md

 :mortar_board: Currently pursuing a degree in Computer Science from Southern Methodist University.

-:briefcase: Experienced in database engineering and client service representation with companies such as Millet The Printer and AQUABLUE.
+:briefcase: Experienced in database engineering and client service representation while interning at Millet The Printer and AQUABLUE.

 :computer: Skilled in Java, C++, Python, HTML, CSS, JavaScript, and more.